newrelic/terraform-provider-newrelic/website/docs/r/synthetics_step_monitor.html.markdown

 ## Import

-Synthetics step monitor scripts can be imported using the `guid`, e.g.
+A step monitor can be imported using its GUID, using the following command.

 ```bash
 $ terraform import newrelic_synthetics_step_monitor.monitor <guid>